salute-developers/plasma/packages/plasma-hope/api/plasma-hope.api.md

 // Warning: (ae-forgotten-export) The symbol "DropdownUncontrolledProps" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export interface DropdownProps extends Omit<DropdownUncontrolledProps, 'isOpen' | 'hoverIndex'> {
+export interface DropdownProps extends Omit<DropdownUncontrolledProps, 'isOpen' | 'hoverIndex'>, DropdownListCssProperties {
     closeOnSelect?: boolean;
     // Warning: (ae-forgotten-export) The symbol "OnItemSelect" needs to be exported by the entry point index.d.ts
     //